Quad Cities Campus

 Don't I have to wait until all my community college courses are complete before I can transfer?

-No!
-You want to apply as early as possible!
+No. You want to apply as early as possible.
 Admissions will evaluate you based on the course work that you have already completed.
-You can send your complete transcript later on when all your grades are posted.
-For courses in progress, you will just need to send a copy of your schedule.
+You will need to send your complete transcript when all your grades are posted, but your transcript will show your completed courses and courses in progress which will be satisfactory for admissions.

 How will I know if I've been accepted?